 3. Eliminate inefficiencies and bottlenecks

-The intent of using DevOps is to make processes transparent, efficient, and improve communications.
+The intent of using DevOps principles is to make processes transparent, efficient, and improve communications.
 The alignment it offers in terms of tools, processes, and practices plays a role in eliminating several inefficiencies and bottlenecks.

 - Manual intervention